oddsdk/ts-odd/README.md

 switch (state.scenario) {

-  case wn.AuthCancelled:
+  case wn.Scenario.AuthCancelled:
     // User was redirected to lobby,
     // but cancelled the authorisation
     break;

-  case wn.AuthSucceeded:
+  case wn.Scenario.AuthSucceeded:
-  case wn.Continuation:
+  case wn.Scenario.Continuation:
     // State:
     // state.authenticated    -  Will always be `true` in these scenarios
     // state.newUser          -  If the user is new to Fission